 7) Concrete scenarios: how to "read" a label

-- Do I have the PDF of the certificate with number , period , product and site ?
+- Do I have the PDF of the certificate with no., period, product and site?

 - Is the capsule HPMC/pullulan (or Halal/Kosher gelatin)?